How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

 john@outreach.yourcompany.com) - Save changes — propagation takes up to 24 hours

 Set up separate SPF, DKIM, and DMARC records for the subdomain.
-Do not inherit them from the parent domain — email providers treat subdomain authentication separately.
+Do not inherit them from the parent domain — email providers treat subdomain authentication independently.
+Google's Workspace Admin Help walks through DKIM key generation for each domain in your account.

 Step 2: Configure Send-As in Gmail